mattfreed/IDD-Fa19-Lab3/README.md

 **b.
 How many bits of resolution does the analog to digital converter (ADC) on the Arduino have?**

+It has a 10 bit ADC (which means it can detect 2^10 analog levels)

 ## Part B. RGB LED

 **How might you use this with only the parts in your kit?
 Show us your solution.**